jump-dev/Convex.jl/README.md

 ### Expressions
 Expressions in Convex.jl are formed by applying any *atom* (mathematical function defined in Convex.jl) to variables, constants, and other expressions.
-For a list of these functions, see the section supported operations below.
+For a list of these functions, see [Supported Operations](#user-content-supported-operations) below.
 Atoms are applied to expressions using operator overloading.
 Hence, `2+2` calls Julia's built-in addition operator, while `2+x` calls the Convex.jl addition method and returns a Convex.jl expression.